 My input here is to be patient, take your time and conduct research into the industry.
 I waited 8 months from knowing what I wanted to move into to actually getting there and I’m glad I did, but more on that later.

 I appreciate not everyone will have access to do this, but I was fortunate enough to work for a large organisation with people whom have lots of experiences across different careers and industries, so it would have been foolish of me to not take advantage of this.
 I would suggest you look across your network for those who’ve either made several career changes and/or those working in the industry/role you wish to move into.

 Speaking with people with people who have experience in these areas can be immensely beneficial in setting you up for success in your quest.
-For me I was able to connect with a couple of people who shared valuable insights with me, but you can find this outside your own company too – we all have a pretty sweet tool that contains mountains of knowledge called the internet, which will help in this.
+For me I was able to connect with a couple of people who shared valuable insights with me, but you can find this outside your own company too.
+We all have a pretty sweet tool at our constant disposal that contains mountains of knowledge called the internet, which will help in connecting with others.

 Look at this as your opportunity to ask lots of the burning questions you have.
 I found this stage of my journey to be very helpful in fully understanding the task in front of me and where I need to develop.
 So do reach out to people, you would be surprised at how many people will want to help.

 #3 – Look for opportunities to develop and showcase future skills in your current role